 "Medical…evaluation.
 Subject closed.
 Move on."

 "She was huge when we were at his barbecue last month.
 She might be having twins."
-I said.

 "That'll please him.
 It's getting late.
 We'd better check the platoon."
 Sutter commented.

 "I'm not worried about those of us living in the barracks, but those living off post had better show up on time.
 If not, the First Sergeant will be all over them, and there'll hell to pay.
 You finish up here, and I'll motivate the platoon."

 I went to each shared platoon room to make sure they were up and moving.
 Pride and dedication were showing in second platoon because almost everyone was ready on the short notice.
 Roommates were helping those who weren't ready as they hurriedly packed their duffle bags with necessary equipment and supplies.

 "Come on people; get it on the company street!"
 I shouted as the squad filed past me, except for Corporal Miller who was on his knees beside his bed.
 "Come on reverend, move it!"

 It was a few seconds before he responded with, "I'm in prayer."

 "Until your request for conscientious objector is approved, you have a job to do.
 Get to it!"